-To the extent that the comments and recommendation received remain relevant to the revised proposed Project and this analysis, they have been addressed/incorporated into this Recirculated Draft IS/MND.
-The Draft IS/MND is being recirculated to incorporate previous comments and recommendations received into the proposed Project and to include an assessment of the potential future uses/development of the Project site.
+To the extent that the comments and recommendation received remain relevant to the revised proposed Project and this analysis, they have been addressed/incorporated into this Final IS/MND.
+The Draft IS/ND was recirculated to incorporate previous comments and recommendations received into the proposed Project and to include an assessment of the potential future uses/development of the Project site.

-1.3 DOCUMENT FORMAT
+3.3 DOCUMENT FORMAT